 A part of this wider acceptance, is becoming an openly transgender model, with a supportive agency, in the public eye.

 Hannah: Body London Model and modesty…

 The Model industry has been accused of not moving with the times.
 It was in recent memory that advertising requiring a hijab, resulted in a western model just wearing a scarf.

-> Now the increasing awareness of cultural appropriation and the creation of more diverse and culturally sensitive model agencies, has shown the first small step in promoting a wider diversity within fashion and an increase in opportunities for modesty models like Hannah.
-(Click the Harpers Bazaar cover right, > to view Hannah's story).
+Now the increasing awareness of cultural appropriation and the creation of more diverse and culturally sensitive model agencies, has shown the first small step in promoting a wider diversity within fashion and an increase in opportunities for modesty models like Hannah. ( To view Hanna's story click on the Harpers Bazaar image>) .

-> Call us on : 0203 992 9797 or email us : Contact@Bodylondon.com
+Call us on : 0203 992 9797 or email us : Contact@Bodylondon.com